Core Concepts

 Determinism

-The Heartbeat guarantees your code runs at exact intervals.
-No more 'jitter' or missed sensor readings.
+The Heartbeat guarantees your code runs exactly when it should.
+No more 'jitter' or randomly missed sensor readings.
 Predictable is professional.

 The Watchdog Pattern